mrumkovskis/wabase-wiki/ref/30_viewdef.md

 ##### Sorting

 Fields can be marked as sortable, which means they can be used in a sort statement in list calls.
-Do to possible risks of performance hit not all fields are sortable by default, only fields that are marked as sortable can be used in a sort statement.
+Doe to possible risks of performance hit not all fields are sortable by default, user can request only fields that are marked as sortable.

 Given this example: